DexerTDP/articles/2025/Daemon - September.md

 In their uses, Discord offers what I like to call the overall learning experience if you want to dip your toes into coding with its vast ecosystem and code a whole roladex of bots for its uses.
 While telegram allows you to specialize.
 Which is why specialized bots like ddos bots or c2 thrive on telegram.
-This is why you also see malware as a service or web stresser businessness on telegram alot.
+This is why you also see malware as a service or web stresser business on telegram alot.

 Security and Privacy?
 Depends.
 Discord bots are more of internal server security and operate in a sandbox method and there's no database to search discord bots.
 Telegram on the other hand, security is very broad.
 You can search the bot publicly and use it without joining a chat.
 It also can have access to groups or chats